To-Fujita/ChatBot_with_ParlAI/README.md

 ### 4-1.
 Preparation
 (a) Download & unzip the files
 - [ParlAI](https://github.com/facebookresearch/parlai): A framework for training and evaluating AI models on a variety of openly available dialogue datasets.
 - ChatBot_with_ParlAI: Please download from above "Code".
-Please put the unzipped folders under the system pass passed.
+Please put these unzipped folders under the system pass passed.

 (b) Install some files to your Python
 - pip install parlai